 The experience of living to be “good” and to “help others” feels empty.
 I had a client once explain it as feeling like they don’t exist.
 Their entire focus was on the other people in their life—what those people needed or wanted from them.
 My client had never developed their sense of self.
 Their connection between their consciousness and their body, mind, and spirit was disconnected.
 They rerouted the connection outward so they could be conscious of what everyone around them needed or wanted.

-Breaking the connection to your body, mind, and spirit is self-preservation and necessary at the time they put it in place, and it is no way to thrive.
-With connection to our consciousness, we don’t trust ourselves and will never successfully create a life that honors us.
+Breaking the connection to your body, mind, and spirit is self-preservation and necessary at the time they put it in place.
+And, it is no way to thrive.
+Without connection to our consciousness, we don’t trust ourselves and will never successfully create a life that honors us.

-Reestablishing the connection to their body, mind, and spirit leads to more fulfilling and healthier relationships, as well as better work-life balance and more authentic lifestyles.
+Reestablishing the connection to the body, mind, and spirit leads to more fulfilling and healthier relationships, as well as better work-life balance and a more authentic lifestyle.
 Self-awareness supports people to better manage their emotions, make sound decisions, and take positive steps to establish and then achieve their own life goals, instead of living out the goals other people set for them.

 What You Gain Through Self-Awareness